duckietown/docs-brown/book/doc-sky/40-sensors-project/30-affine-transforms.md

 Wow that was a lot of reading!
 Now on to the questions...

 ## Questions
 1. Your PiDrone is flying over a highly textured planar surface.
 The PiDrone's current $x$ position is $x_0$, its current $y$ position is $y_0$, and its current yaw is $\phi_0$.
 Using the PiCamera, you take a picture of the highly textured planar surface with the PiDrone in this state.
 You move the PiDrone to a different state ($x_1$ is your $x$ position, $y_1$ is your $y$ position, and $\phi_1$ is your yaw) and then take a picture of the highly textured planar surface using the PiCamera.
-You give these pictures to \texttt{esimateRigidTransform} and it returns a matrix $E$ in the form shown above.
+You give these pictures to <code>esimateRigidTransform</code> and it returns a matrix $E$ in the form shown above.

     Write expressions for $x_1$, $y_1$, and $\phi_1$.
 Your answers should be in terms of $x_0$, $y_0$, $\phi_0$, and the elements of $E$.